FRCTeam3255/FRC-Java-Tutorial/Docs_Source/docs/programming/driving_robot.md

 	```
 <!-- TODO: Generalize this more -->

-???
-Warning "If an error occurs (red squiggles)"
+??? fail "If an error occurs (red squiggles)"
 	1. Click the word Talon
 	![](../assets/images/driving_robot/e1.png)
 	2. 💡 Click the light bulb